 - Rehabilitation programmes with a mixture of targeted muscle strengthening, stretching, and non/partial weight bearing activity are ideal for reducing symptoms.

-- For knees, cycling is a perfect non-loading way to maintain knee flexibility and strength, and help keep the knee joint nourished.
-If your knee arthritis is mainly affecting the kneecap, 30mins/day high cadence pedalling with low resistance is recommended.
+- For knees, cycling is a perfect non-loading way to maintain knee flexibility and strength.
+It also helps keep the knee joint nourished.
+If your knee arthritis is mainly affecting the knee-cap, 30mins/day high cadence pedalling with low resistance is recommended.

-There is certainly a place for knee surgery.
-Keeping active and making lifestyle changes should be the first port of call for treatment, but if symptoms worsen and make it hard to remain active, surgery should definitely be considered.
-Over the last 30 years, knee replacement surgery has become one of the most successful procedures in medicine, and generally people only stay in hospital for an average of 2-3 days.
+There is certainly a place for joint replacement surgery.
+Keeping active and making lifestyle changes should be the first port of call for treatment.
+However, if symptoms worsen and make it hard to remain active, considering surgery may be necessary.
+Over the last 30 years, joint replacement surgery has become one of the most successful procedures in medicine, and generally people only stay in hospital for an average of 2-3 days.
 That said, joint replacements don’t cure everyone, and pain in not improved in 10-18% of people!

 We Can Help!